 Relapse justifications are hard to avoid.
 Clients still may feel a physiological craving for the substance until their minds and bodies are fully healed.
 Addicted brains will try to push clients to respond to situations in ways that put them at risk.
 Although the justifications may pop into clients' minds, clients need to use their rational brains to resist relapse justifications and choose behaviors that support recovery.
-The counselor should encourage clients to recognize the justifications that have worked against them in the past and find safer responses to those dangerous situations.
+The counselor should encourage clients to recognize the justifications.
 Clients should plan what they will say if, for example, friends they formerly used with call to invite them out.
 Having a plan allows clients to avoid hesitating, then being cajoled into going along.
 Clients should consider making a list of potential relapse situations and determining how to avoid them in the future.